CMS Distribution Brexit Statement

 Following HMRC advice, CMS has relevant EORI numbers in place, we have partnerships in place with large Customs Agents, and we have regular contact with our logistics partners as the deadline approaches.

 We are confident that we can continue the provision of goods and services abroad via our global supply chain.
-We are suitably prepared to hold increased stock in our own warehouse facilities should a customer or vendor wish to guarantee continued supply for the period March – June 2019 or beyond.
+We are suitably prepared to hold increased stock in our own warehouse facilities should a customer or vendor wish to guarantee continued supply for October 31st and beyond.

-CMS currently has a small number of employees classified as EU27 citizens and we will support these staff with visa applications via the EU Settlement Scheme, operable March 2019 – June 2021.
+CMS currently has a small number of employees classified as EU27 citizens and we will support these staff with visa applications via the EU Settlement Scheme, operable October 31st and beyond.

 Future recruitment policy will continue as is, i.e. hire the best person for each role regardless of circumstance.
 This may be impacted by whatever result Brexit delivers but we remain steadfast in our aims.